vlomonaco/core50/README.md

 You can find a step-by-step guide for installing caffe [here](http://caffe.berkeleyvision.org/installation.html).
 Sacred is not really necessary (and you can easily remove from the source code if you want to).
 Still, it is very nice for managing a lot of experiments configurations and [it's very simple to install](https://github.com/IDSIA/sacred#installing).

+## License

+This work is licensed under a <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ## Author